 A High-Efficiency Washing Machine

 One of the best ways to save money in your home is to purchase a high-efficiency washing machine.
 It can cost a bit more than a traditional one and wash cycles tend to take longer, but it will use less water, energy and detergent.
-The savings could be $490 over the lifetime of the washing machine, according to Energy Star.
+The savings could be $35 a year, according to Energy Star.

 You can even get one delivered to your home for free when buying through The Home Depot’s website.
-Consider this Whirlpool high-efficiency washing machine for $584.
+Consider this Whirlpool high-efficiency washing machine on sale now for $497.70

 A Slow Cooker or Pressure Cooker

 An Instant Pot is a pressure cooker that reduces meal cook times and therefore uses less energy.
 Although a bit pricier than a Crock-Pot, this must-have appliance generally gets your meals on the table faster.
-Grab this 7-in-1 Instant Pot at Target for $99.99, and start whipping up delicious slow cooker recipes right away.
+Grab this 7-in-1 Instant Pot at Target for $99.99.

 A Car Wash Kit